kawansoft/aceql-http-client-jdbc-driver/README.md

     Connection connection = DriverManager.getConnection(url, info);
 ```

-## Using outer authentication without a password and with an AceQL Session ID (Professional Edition)
+## Using outer authentication without a password and with an AceQL Session ID

 Some working environments (Intranet, etc.) require that the client user authenticates himself *without* a password.
 Thus, it is not possible for this users to authenticate though the AceQL Client JDBC Driver.